yashT2000/yashT2000.github.io/_pages/about.md

 Hi there!
 I’m Yash, and I’m thrilled you’ve found your way here.

-This website is a collection of things that I’m passionate or curious about.
-From my personal projects and course work to random bits of knowledge I find fascinating, from math, science or even movie reviews.
-I am primarily interested in math/stat, but I’m genuinely curious about a lot more!
-Whether it’s a new concept in science or just something that piques my interest, I enjoy diving into a variety of topics.
+This site is a mix of things I’m working on or just find interesting.
+You’ll find personal projects, course projects, quick intros to papers, random math stuff, facts I stumble on, and the occasional movie review(work in progress).
+My main interests lie in math and a bit of physics, but honestly, I’m curious about all sorts of things.

-Feel free to explore, and I hope you find something that sparks your curiosity, too!
+Feel free to look around — maybe something here will catch your interest too.